scottrobertson/kohana-todo/README.md

 # Kohana Todo List

 A really simple todo list built in Kohana.
-There is no purpose to this app, other than for me to learn the framework.
+There is no purpose to this app, other than for me to (try and) learn the framework.